jeroenpeeters/home-node/README.md

 Secondly this NodeJs application is targeted to run on the RaspberryPi, creating a powerfull but low powered home automation device.

-Home-Node uses Mochad for controlling devices (http://sourceforge.net/apps/mediawiki/mochad/index.php?title=Main_Page).
+Home-Node uses Mochad to control the devices (http://sourceforge.net/apps/mediawiki/mochad/index.php?title=Main_Page).

 My setup:
 - RaspberryPi with Mochad-0.1.15 + Home-Node